 All Albertans should prepare for a possible scenario where they may be unable to make their own medical decisions, especially if they are older or have chronic or serious illness.

-If you became seriously ill from COVID-19, would your family, caregivers and healthcare providers know how you would want to be cared for?
+If you became seriously ill, would your family, caregivers and healthcare providers know how you would want to be cared for?
 Who would speak for you if you were too sick to speak for yourself?

 Learn more about advance care planning.